 These are people who already know and trust you.
 You know who they are and how to reach them.
 There is an opportunity to give them more of what they want and need, while improving your business bottom line.

+Add a Metric to track your member numbers and then a KPI to divide your revenue by the number of members.
 Here is an example how you can display this metric month-on-month.

 #2: Cost per New Member

 To calculate this fitness industry KPI, simply: